tlindsay/rulesoforder/README.md

 After I leave, the insulter will almost always claim victory.
 I need to live with that.
 To him, the whole point of debate is for one person to win and the other to lose.
 I must remember that my goals are to seek truth, to explain my position, and to learn.
 We're not playing the same game.
 It's okay for him win his game; it's not my game.

 Optional: I can issue a warning without leaving.
-It's fine to leave after the first insult, but sometimes I find it worth haning in there a little longer, making it clear that I'll leave if the insults continue.
+It's fine to leave after the first insult, but sometimes I find it worth hanging in there a little longer, making it clear that I'll leave if the insults continue.
 People are imperfect; they get defensive despite their best intentions to keep calm.
 (It happens to me!)
 Sometimes an insult will slip out.
 If I feel I am up to it, I can give the insulter a chance to apologize, and I can accept his apologies with grace.
 If, after that, he insult me a second time, I should opt out.

 I've found that some people simply lock into a framework in which their default is to insult, especially on the web, where they've so often been insulted.
 Sometimes a gentle reminder shifts them out of that mode.

 ##3.
-I must never dismiss a claim with "You can take anything to extremes..." and I must never refused to discuss hypothetical situations.
+I must never dismiss a claim with "You can take anything to extremes..." and I must never refuse to discuss hypothetical situations.

 When someone says, "If we take your logic to extremes, we wind up with Nazi Germany," there are three meaningful responses: